 Additional Medicare Tax

-Effective in 2013, there is an Additional Medicare Tax of .9 percent withheld from employee's paychecks if they earn more than $200,000 annually, regardless of their income tax filing status or wages earned at another job.
+There is an Additional Medicare Tax of 0.9 percent withheld from employee's paychecks if they earn more than $200,000 annually, regardless of their income tax filing status or wages earned at another job.
+If you're married filing jointly, you'll see the 0.9 percent taken out of your paycheck if you earn $250,000 or more.

 Illinois does not permit employers to deduct the cost of state unemployment taxes, or SUTA, from an employee's paycheck.
 The federal government does not permit employers to deduct federal unemployment tax, or FUTA, from employees in any state.